Ratstail91/Toy/deep-dive/compiling-toy.md

 This tutorial is a sub-section of [Embedding Toy](deep-dive/embedding-toy) that has been spun off into it's own page for the sake of brevity/sanity.
 It's recommended that you read the main article first.

-The exact phases outlined here are entirely implementation-dependent - that is, they aren't required, and are simply how the canonical version of Toy works.
+The exact phases outlined here are entirely implementation-dependent - that is, they aren't required, and are simply how the canonical implementation of Toy works.

 ## How the Compilation works